arancepete/hyprland-ap/README.md

 ## Known Issues

-- Hyprland is in beta (version 0.2) at the time of creating these configuration files.
+- Hyprland is in beta (version 0.28) at the time of creating these configuration files.
-- Occasionally, the RX5700XT may go to sleep and require a reload due to a stuck black screen.
+- Occasionally, windows on the RX6700XT may become distorted and require a reload.

 ## Roadmap